A research environment on AWS RES: KNMI's leap to the cloud

 Three people sitting in chairs.

-With SUE’s guidance, KNMI successfully modernized its research environment by adopting AWS cloud solutions.
-The implementation began with a Proof of Concept (POC), simulating their existing environment within the cloud.
-Using AWS CloudFormation scripts, KNMI was able to deploy and scale virtual workstations on demand, eliminating the need for upfront hardware investments.
+With guidance from SUE, KNMI modernized its research environment by adopting AWS cloud solutions.
+The implementation started with a Proof of Concept (POC), in which the existing environment was simulated in the cloud.
+Using AWS CloudFormation scripts, KNMI was able to roll out and scale virtual workstations on demand, eliminating the need for upfront investments in hardware.

-The move to AWS delivered immediate and far-reaching benefits.
-Researchers gained flexible access to powerful machine learning tools and computational resources, enabling faster and more efficient workflows.
-The cloud environment also provided high availability, ensuring uninterrupted operations even during infrastructure failures.
+The transition to AWS yielded immediate benefits.
+Researchers gained flexible access to powerful machine learning tools and computing resources, resulting in faster and more efficient workflows.
+In addition, the cloud environment offered high availability, ensuring continuity of research even in the event of infrastructure failures.

-KNMI now operates with greater agility, scaling resources as needed to meet research demands without the constraints of physical hardware.
-This transformation has not only improved efficiency but also positioned KNMI to continue leading in weather and climate research well into the future.
+Today, the KNMI operates with considerably greater agility.
+Resources are scaled up when necessary, without the limitations of physical hardware.
+This transformation has not only increased efficiency, but also positions the KNMI to further expand its leading role in weather and climate research in the future.

 Three people sitting in chairs.